fredrik-johansson/ICMS2016/README.md

 faster when used with very few machine words.
 This package is now integrated within the Givaro C++ library and has been used for efficient exact linear algebra computations.

+### CAMPARY: Cuda Multiple Precision Arithmetic Library and Applications

+Author: Mioara Joldes (MAC, LAAS-CNRS)

+Many scientific computing applications demand massive numerical computations on parallel architectures such as Graphics Processing Units (GPUs).
+Usually, either floating-point single or double precision arithmetic is used.
+Higher precision is generally not available in hardware and software extended precision libraries are much slower and rarely supported on GPUs.
+We develop CAMPARY: a multiple-precision floating-point arithmetic library using the CUDA programming language for the NVidia GPU platform.
+In our approach, the precision is extended by representing real numbers as the unevaluated sum of several standard machine precision floating-point numbers.
+We make use of error-free transforms addition and multiplication algorithms, which are based only on native precision operations, but keep track of all rounding errors.
+This offers the simplicity of using hardware highly optimized floating-point operations, while also allowing for rigorously proven rounding error bounds.
+This allows as well for an interval arithmetic.
+Currently, all basic multiple-precision arithmetic operations are supported.
+Our target applications are in chaotic dynamical systems or automatic control.
+This is a joint work with V. Popescu, J.-M. Muller and W. Tucker.